oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 Currently, our APIs support datasets that can be in one of the following formats:

-1. Single time series without any additional data:
+1. Ungrouped Data (Single time series) without any additional data:
     Such datasets have only two columns in them.
 The first column should be a timestamp column and the second column should be the target column.

     **Here is a sample CSV-formatted data:**